Papal mediation in the Beagle conflict: The final phase

-After the war, yet despite the renewal of the 1972 Treaty on 15 September 1982, the distension after ARA-Gurruchaga incident and the spy-exchanging, the mediation continued to move very slowly.
+After the war, despite the renewal of the 1972 Treaty on 15 September 1982, the distension after ARA-Gurruchaga incident and the spy-exchanging, the mediation continued to move very slowly.
 Following the war Chile evinced a greater willingness to negotiate modifications to the papal proposal, but by then it had become clear that the Argentine junta, reeling from its defeat in the war, was too weak to achieve an agreement.

 Cardinal Antonio Samorè died in Rome at age 77, in February 1983.

 President Raúl Alfonsín's new government was firmly committed to resolve the conflict as quickly as possible.
 Based on this commitment and additional discussions, the parties were able to lay much of the groundwork for a settlement.

 In April 1984, Vatican Secretary of State Agostino Casaroli asked separately the two delegations for their proposals for a final solution.

 By October 1984, both countries reached a complete understanding, and the revised text of the treaty was finalized on 18 October.

 Chile accepted, again, the papal proposal.
 In Argentina, Alfonsin held a consultative referendum.
 The official returns showed 10,391,019 voted in favor of the proposed treaty while 2,105,663 opposed it, a margin of 82 percent to 16 percent opposed, with 2 percent casting blank or null ballots.

 The Treaty of Peace and Friendship of 1984 between Chile and Argentina went a long way before enacted: